-Table 2 Relevant elements of assessment and qualitative ratings Element Fraction of projects affected by this element Average degree of under- or overestimation where element materializes Variability among projects where element materializes4 Elements potentially overestimating emission reductions/removals OE1 Modelling of baseline carbon stocks (e.g., in pre- existing trees) High (modelling may be accurate for shorter periods, but over 100 years significant uncertainty may exist for many projects) Low (carbon in pre- existing trees & vegetation is small compared to carbon in new forest cover, so the typical degree of overestimation may be low) Medium OE2 Lack of required baseline adjustment to High Unknown High
+Table 2 Relevant elements of assessment and qualitative ratings Element Fraction of projects affected by this element 2 Average degree of under- or overestimation where element materializes 3 Variability among projects where element materializes 4 Elements p otentially overestimating g emission reductions /removals OE1 Modelling of baseline carbon stocks (e.g., in pre-existing trees) High (modelling may be accurate for shorter periods, but over 100 years significant uncertainty may exist for many projects) Low (carbon in pre- existing trees & vegetation is small compared to carbon in new forest cover, so the typical degree of overestimation may be low) Medium OE2 Lack of required baseline adjustment to reflect changes in legal requirements, incentives, or common practice High (this assessment is subjective, but over 100 years the likelihood of changes in policy context and common practice seems reasonably high; could depend on project context) Unknown (depends on the nature of requirements, incentives, common practice) High (could be up to 100%, for example, if afforestation occurs in the baseline but simply at a later date)

-&lt;sup>2 This parameter refers to the likely fraction of individual projects (applying the same methodology) that are affected by this element, considering the potential portfolio of projects.
+This parameter refers to the likely fraction of individual projects (applying the same methodology) that are affected by this element, considering the potential portfolio of projects.
 "Low" indicates that the element is estimated to be relevant for less than one third of the projects, "Medium" for one to two thirds of the projects, "High" for more than two third of the projects, and "All" for all of the projects.
 "Unknown" indicates that no information on the likely fraction of projects affected is available.

-&lt;sup>3 This parameter refers to the likely average degree / magnitude to which the element contributes to an over- or underestimation of the total emission reductions or removals for those projects for which this element materializes (i.e., the assessment shall not refer to average over- or underestimation resulting from all projects).
+This parameter refers to the likely average degree / magnitude to which the element contributes to an over- or underestimation of the total emission reductions or removals for those projects for which this element materializes (i.e., the assessment shall not refer to average over- or underestimation resulting from all projects).
 "Low" indicates an estimated deviation of the calculated emission reductions or removals by less than 10% from the actual (unknown) emission reductions or removals, "Medium" refers to an estimated deviation of 10 to 30%, and high refers to an estimated deviation larger than 30%.
 "Unknown" indicates that it is likely that the element contributes to an over- or underestimation (e. g. overestimation of emission reductions in case of an omitted project emission source) but that no information is available on the degree / magnitude of over- or underestimation.
 Where relevant information is available, the degree of over- or underestimation resulting from the element may be expressed through a percentage range.

-&lt;sup>4 This refers to the variability with respect to the element among those projects for which the element materializes.
+This refers to the variability with respect to the element among those projects for which the element materializes.
 "Low" means that the variability of the relevant element among the projects is at most ±10% based on a 95% confidence interval.
 For example, an emission factor may be estimated to vary between values from 18 and 22 among projects, with 20 being the mean value.
 "Medium" refers to a variability of at most ±30%, and "High" of more than ±30%.